Current FSU Student Organizations

 Student Organization Email: firstname.lastname@example.org

-Throughout the year we participate in history-related events and field trips.
+Throughout the year, we participate in history-related events and field trips.
+Join us on our Spring Break trip to Washington D.C. or Philadelphia, faculty-led tour of the Freedom Trail, and trip to Salem around Halloween (just to name a few)!
 We also host events to commemorate Holocaust Remembrance Day and to compete against faculty members in trivia games.
-If you enjoy discussing, visiting, or learning about history, we are the club for you!
+If you enjoy discussing, visiting, or learning about history, we are the organization for you!

 Student Organization Email: email@example.com